Skip to main content

 The lecture, titled “Deconstructing Space-Time,” will be held 7-8 p.m.
 Thursday, Oct.
 29, on Zoom.

 Developments in theoretical physics over the past couple of decades have led to a set of ideas that "space" is not a fundamental notion, but arises as an emergent concept from more abstract entities.
-This view has led to remarkable progress
+This view has led

 By Jenny Wells-Hosley Tuesday